MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

 1. In the Chat view, select the **Agent** mode.

     The **Set Mode** dropdown is located in the bottom-left corner of the Chat view.
-When you select **Agent**, GitHub Copilot will switch to Agent mode, which allows it to autonomously work on complex tasks that you assign.
+In **Agent** mode, GitHub Copilot processes its assigned tasks (your prompts) autonomously.

 1. Take a minute to plan your refactoring strategy.

     Based on the analysis from the previous task, plan the logical order for extracting methods.
 A systematic approach ensures that each change is manageable and testable.

-Consider this phased refactoring strategy:
+    For example, consider this phased refactoring strategy:

+    - **Phase 1**: Create stub methods inside the OrderProcessor class.
-    - **Phase 1**: Extract input validation and security assessment logic
+    - **Phase 2**: Extract input validation and security assessment logic.
-    - **Phase 2**: Extract inventory management operations (checking and reservation)
+    - **Phase 3**: Extract inventory management operations (checking and reservation).
-    - **Phase 3**: Extract payment processing with fraud detection and error handling
+    - **Phase 4**: Extract payment processing with fraud detection and error handling.
-    - **Phase 4**: Extract shipping coordination and tracking management
+    - **Phase 5**: Extract shipping coordination and tracking management.
-    - **Phase 5**: Extract notification and communication logic
+    - **Phase 6**: Extract notification and communication logic.
-    - **Phase 6**: Extract order finalization and completion procedures
+    - **Phase 7**: Extract order finalization and completion procedures.

     This phased approach ensures that changes are manageable and the refactored code maintains the same business logic and error handling as the original method.

+1. Establish a location for the new methods at the end of the OrderProcessor class.

+    Create a blank code line after the final closing brace at the end of the ProcessOrder method.

+1. Ask GitHub Copilot Agent to create stub methods for the code that will be extracted.

+    For example:

+    ```text
+    Review the current conversation.
+My goal is to replace sections of the ProcessOrder method with single-purpose methods that improve readability and maintainability.
+I want to start by creating stub code for the new methods.
+Use the method declarations that you proposed in this conversation and create the new methods at the current cursor location.
+Ensure that you're using appropriate method parameters and return types.
+Don't extract the code from ProcessOrder yet.
+After creating the stub methods, build the app and ensure that there are no errors.
+    ```

+    Building the stub methods first helps ensure that the new methods are correctly defined and integrated into the existing code structure.
+This approach allows for incremental testing and validation of each method's functionality before fully extracting the code from ProcessOrder.

 1. Ask GitHub Copilot Agent to extract the validation and security logic.

-    Start with the first phase of refactoring by extracting the input validation and security assessment logic:

     ```text
-    Extract the order validation and security assessment logic from the ProcessOrder method into a new private method called ValidateOrderAndAssessSecurity.
-The method should take an Order parameter and return a string (null for success, or an error message for failure).
-Include all validation checks: null checks, email validation, address validation, payment info validation, and security risk assessment.
-Update ProcessOrder to use this new method while maintaining the same error handling behavior.
+    Review the validation and security assessment logic in the ProcessOrder method and determine which sections should be moved into each of the new validation methods.
+Move the identified code sections into the corresponding validation method.
+Replace the extracted code with calls to the new validation methods.
+Create a local variable of the return value type and ensure that the ProcessOrder method uses the return value to maintain the same error handling behavior that's provided by the original code.
+Once all of the methods are updated, run the app to ensure that the validation logic and error handling work correctly.
+Verify that the output from the four test cases produces the expected results.
+Don't stop testing the app (by running the app and verifying the four test cases) until all issues are resolved.
     ```

 1. Monitor the agent's progress and review the changes.